henry2004y/Vlasiator.jl/docs/src/index.md

 # Vlasiator

 Data processing and analyzing tool for the numerical model for collisionless ion-kinetic plasma physics [Vlasiator](https://github.com/fmihpc/vlasiator).
+This package is built upon its sister in Python [Analysator](https://github.com/fmihpc/analysator), and is carefully designed for performance and ease of use.

-The package contains the following features:
+It contains the following features:
 * Reading [VLSV](https://github.com/fmihpc/vlsv) format data.
 * Extracting quantities from the simulation at a given point/line/cut.
 * Plotting 2D cuts from 2D/3D simulations.